Koil (band): Blacklight Shines On

 Adam Vladvamp joined the band as a bassist in 2007.
 After almost a year in the studio, Koil released their third album, Blacklight Shines On, with nine songs.
 The band made a few copies of the album and gave it away free to fans, also releasing it through the internet.
-A video was made for the song "Semoga Kau Sembuh Part II" ("Hopefully You Get Sober Part II").
+A video was made for the song "Semoga Kau Sembuh Part II" ("Hopefully You Get Better Part II").
 Directed by Indonesian film director Rizal Mantovani, the video features the band performing on a stage surrounded by fans.
 Horror situations gradually start to appear in video as it becomes the soundtrack of a horror movie entitled Kuntilanak.
 The band toured and performed in some cities in Java and Bali during 2007–09.

 In 2009, guitarist Ibrahim Nasution left the band, for undisclosed reasons.
 The band did not replace him and returned to being a four-piece band.

 Blacklight Shines On was re-released by major label Nagaswara Records in March 2010, with two new songs and one remixed track added.
 The cover artwork of the album was also redesigned, and the title shortened to Blacklight.